 Winter, as they say, is coming.
-But scarier than White Walkers is black ice.
-Because it’s real and it might actually kill you.
-While the dangers of roadtripping during winter are real, so are the rewards.
-For example, your destinations are less likely to be crawling with tourists.
-So let’s talk about how to best be prepared when tackling a winter road trip, so we can mitigate the hazards to the best of our abilities.
+But scarier than White Walkers is black ice—because it’s real and can be dangerous.
+While the risks of roadtripping during winter are real, so are the rewards as destinations are less likely to be crawling with tourists.
+Whether you’re headed to a snow-covered national park or ski area, let’s talk about how to best be prepared when tackling a winter road trip to mitigate the hazards to the best of our abilities.

 Before the trip

-A lot of the most import things you can do to make a winter road trip safer happen days before you actually get on the road.
+A lot of the most important things you can do to make a winter road trip safer happen days before you actually get on the road.

 Weather reports and road closures